-We are pleased to introduce you to the three new School of Nursing Alumni Association Board of Directors who look forward to serving our Carolina Nursing Alumni Community!
+We are pleased to introduce you to the four new School of Nursing Alumni Association Board of Directors who look forward to serving our Carolina Nursing Alumni Community!

 Please click their names below to learn more.